Life-Scientific/newproductpipeline/DATA_PROTECTIONS_REMOVED.md

-# Data Protections System - REMOVED ✅
+# Data Protections & Launch Eligibility System - REMOVED ✅

-## Decision: Data Protections Removed from Application
+## Decision: Removed Unused Protection Systems

 **Date**: November 16, 2025
+**Reason**:
-**Reason**: The data protections system was not correctly implemented and created technical debt.
-Removed for simplification.
+- Data protections system was not correctly implemented and created technical debt
+- Launch eligibility system was unused (0 patents in database) and logic may change in future
+- Removed for simplification and to avoid maintaining dead code

 ---